AdobeDocs/commerce-marketplace/src/pages/guides/sellers/mftf-magento/index.md

 ---
-group: marketplace-sellers
-title: MFTF Commerce-supplied Tests
+title: MFTF Commerce-supplied tests
 ---

+# MFTF Commerce-supplied tests

 <InlineAlert variant="info" slots="text"/>

-At this stage, the MFTF Magento-supplied check is not required to pass technical review.
+At this stage, the MFTF Commerce-supplied check is not required to pass technical review.
 The pass/fail status of this check is ignored.
 We are still observing the behavior of this set of tests and will start requiring these tests at a later time, with sufficient notice.

-## Overview

 The Magento Functional Testing Framework (MFTF) is a browser-based acceptance testing framework used to validate the functionality of a Magento site.
 Running Magento-supplied MFTF tests aids Extension Quality Program (EQP) QA efforts in assessing critical functionality of a Magento instance with the extension installed.